-I must admit after my wife questioned why I was proud of the fact I’m not so detail orientated in general I started to wonder if I’m actually just lazy.
-I’ve come to the conclusion I’m not lazy, work more than most and get the job done, normally on time and normally I go beyond the call.
+After my wife questioned why I was proud that I’m not so detail orientated in general, I started to wonder if I’m just lazy.
+I’ve concluded I’m not lazy, work more than most and get the job done, generally on time, and usually, I go beyond the call.

 Asking Am I disorganised?

 I’m about as disorganised as most men.
 Ten years ago, I would have hated myself for saying that and definitely for what I’m about to say.
 On my travels, I’ve concluded that there are inherent differences between men and women, which comes out more than ever in the workplace.

 I don’t think I have ever worked with a man that could match a female colleague for organisational skills.
 I write a sensible today list every day, both for my job and myself, and I always try to get through them, so nothing spills over.

 Indeed, that’s more organised than most?
 So I fit in with people’s systems.
 Although I find it a strain to pick up the workings of a system that someone else has laid down, I generally get it.

 People develop their processes, and generally, unless you let people know what you are doing, these processes can look from an outside perspective to look slightly chaotic.